Dividend growth stocks are great additions to the portfolios of both new and experienced investors.

-As with conservative dividend-paying stocks, aggressive dividend stocks offer investors a measure of security.
+As with conservative dividend-paying stocks, dividend growth stocks offer investors a measure of security.
 Dividends, after all, are much more stable than earnings projections.
 More important, dividends are impossible to fake—either the company has the cash to pay them or it doesn’t.

 However, it’s important to avoid judging a company based on the fact that it pays a dividend.
 Nor should you be tempted solely by a high dividend yield (the percentage you get when you divide a company’s current yearly payment by its share price).